redis/redis-om-node/README.md

     redis://username:password@host:port

-This'll probably cover most scenarios, but if you want something more, the full specification for the URL is [defined with the IANA](https://www.iana.org/assignments/uri-schemes/prov/redis).
+This will probably cover most scenarios, but if you want something more, the full specification for the URL is [defined with the IANA](https://www.iana.org/assignments/uri-schemes/prov/redis).
 And yes, there is a [TLS version](https://www.iana.org/assignments/uri-schemes/prov/rediss) as well.

 Node Redis has lots of other ways you can create a connection.
 You can use discrete parameters, UNIX sockets, and all sorts of cool things.
 Details can be found in the [client configuration guide](https://github.com/redis/node-redis/blob/master/docs/client-configuration.md) for Node Redis and the [clusterting guide](https://github.com/redis/node-redis/blob/master/docs/clustering.md).